-For serverAuthentication certificates, this extension will be present and will contain at least one entry.
+This extension will be present and will contain at least one entry.
 Each entry is either a dNSName containing the Fully-Qualified Domain Name or an iPAddress containing the IP address of a server.
 Sectigo confirms that the Applicant controls the Fully-Qualified Domain Name or IP address or has been granted the right to use it by the Domain Name Registrant or IP address assignee, as appropriate.
 Wildcard FQDNs are permitted.